koloyyee/mise_en_place_react/README.md

 This term is from a term from the French kitchen term for "in-place" and get ready for service.

 Mise en Place is a Task and Ticket Management System.
-Users are able to see the current tasks, tickets, todo, rank them in status, and see view them in table or detail format.
+Users are able to see the current tasks, tickets, todo, rank them in priority, and see view them in table or detail format.

 This is a client side of the full-stack application, login is fully supported by OAuth2.0 JWT.
 Persistent storage supported by Postgresql.